diyjac/SDC-P4/README.md

   --diag DIAG  display diagnostics: [0=off], 1=filter, 2=proj 3=full
   --notext     do not render text overlay
 ```

 *NOTE: P4pipeline.py is implemented with fail-safe, so if your specified output file is detected to exists, the pipeline will refuse to run and overwrite it.
 If this situation occurs, either specify another output filename, or delete the original output file before trying again.*

 ## 3 Implementation Details
-The following sections describes the implementation of the pipeline in detail and why this particular implementation was chosen.
+The following sections describe the implementation of the pipeline in detail and why this particular implementation was chosen.
 Some factors of the architecture decision was based on efficiency, or observed improvements with video processing that were not observed when processing single images.
 Where such observations were made, the subsequent improvements mostly improved both single image and video processing.
 Cases where the improvements made single image processing suffer, we decide to make the change anyway, since we are bias toward making the lane boundaries identification video processing better.

 ### 3.1 Camera Calibration

 One of the goals of the image processing is distortion correction.
 Image distortion occurs when a camera looks at 3D objects in the real world through lens and transforms them into a 2D image when this transformation is not perfect.
 The distortions in an image can:

 1. Change the appearent size of an object
 2. Change the apparent shape of an object
 3. Cause an object's appearance to change depending on where it is in the field of view